Marklogic-retired/marklogic-data-hub/_pages/tutorial/install.md

 ## 2 - Download the QuickStart War

-- Create a folder for this hub project and cd into it.
+- Create a folder for this hub project and open a command line window into it.
+You can create the folder however you like.
+Here's an example of creating it from the command line.

 <pre class="cmdline">
 mkdir data-hub
 cd data-hub
 </pre>

-- Download the latest Quick Start 2.x quick-start-2*.war from the [releases page](https://github.com/marklogic-community/marklogic-data-hub/releases){:target="_blank"} and place it in the folder you just created. **Be sure you are getting the latest 2.x version and not the 1.x version!**
+- Download the latest [Quick Start war](https://github.com/marklogic-community/marklogic-data-hub/releases/download/v{{ site.data.global.hub_version }}/quick-start-{{ site.data.global.hub_version }}.war) and place it in the folder you just created.

 ## 3 - Download the Sample Data